niteoweb/my-career/.github/ISSUE_TEMPLATE/catchups.md

 Nitean will:

-* write his Nitean profile
+* write their Nitean profile

 Senior will: